 Drama and performance are great ways to build confidence and self-esteem but are sadly not available to every school child.

 Mountview’s Bridge Project helps to plug the gap between schools and vocational training.
 By taking professional theatre practitioners directly into schools, pupils are directly exposed to the opportunities, skills and benefits offered by increased engagement with drama.
 After a term of weekly workshops in schools, pupils are brought together in a sharing session within Mountview itself, offering them the opportunity to show and share their learning.
-Opportunities to continue the training on one of Mountview’s ENGAGE programmes are promoted throughout the Project.
+Opportunities to continue the training on one of Mountview’s GENERATION N*XT programmes are promoted throughout the Project.

 Mountview also runs a Shakespeare in a Suitcase project, bringing the excitement of live theatre into schools, increasing pupil engagement, supporting the curriculum and providing positive role model interaction.